nickkunz/treeforestboost/README.md

 <h4>Training</h4>

 Here we begin training the Boosting model utilizing the 'gbm( )' function.
 The first argument contains the formula used in prediction (the dependent Y variable is the 'y' feature in data frame 'mkt_cmpg_data', the independent X variables are all other features, called by the period '.' before the tilde), the second argument specifies the data frame to call.
 The 'distribution' argument specified here as 'bernoulli', which is required for classification.
 If we were interested in regression, the argument would be more appropriately specified as 'gaussian', as a normal distribution.
 The argument 'n.trees' specifies the number of trees to create.
 In this case we somewhat arbitrarily choose 10,000.
 We do not test the optimal number of trees here, as it is outside of the scope of this study.
 However, it is a prudent number of trees and falls within the recommended range according the algorithms documentation.
 The argument 'interaction.depth' indicates the tree depth we establish at 3, which also falls within the recommended range.
-In our finally argument, we establish the tuning parameter lambda to slightly shrink our coefficient estimates, introducing bias, but in anticipation for decreased variance in the Test MSE. <br><br>
+In our finally argument, we establish the tuning parameter lambda to slightly shrink our coefficient estimates, introducing bias, but in anticipation for decreased variance in the Test MSE.

 ```{r}
 ## boosting training